Huse-lab/SettleEtAl_Beta2IntegrinPhagocytosis/README.md

 Raw Data Requirements: This analysis code is written to analyze 3D confocal microscopy data from a Stellaris 8 with Lightning deconvolution saved as individual .tif files.
 The v4 version included here uses both the Lightning devoncoluted and Raw data for analysis.
 The Lightning file (file ending in '_Lng.tif') is used for particle thesholding and segmenting to define the cup-cell interface, while intensity values are extracted from the Raw file (same label, without _Lng.tif).
 The Lightning and raw files must be in the same folder with the same name except for the Lng identifier.
 The code will check at the start and throw a warning for any missing Lng or raw files.

  To Run Analysis:
+ - Open MATLAB 2022b and set path to include all dependencies
  - Place all .tif files (both raw and Lng) into a directory of interest.
  - Run the first section, select the directory of interest
  - Run the second section, this will prompt you to identify which channel contains the particle